Places of

 Maria Novella in Florence

-This amazing church is very well known for the early
+An amazing church that is very well known for the

-Reneissance works by Masaccio which painted a marvellous fresco
+Renaissance works by Masaccio who painted a marvellous fresco

 representing the Holy Trinity.